zsanjin-p/frps-log-ip-ban/EnglishREADME.md

    this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.

-3. Neither the name of the [组织名称] nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+3. Neither the name of the zsanjin nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.